Market

 Liquidity risk refers to the risk that the Company may not be able to meet its financial obligations timely.

-equivalents) on the basis of expected cash flows.
-This monitoring includes financial ratios and takes into account the accessibility of cash and
+on the basis of expected cash flows.
+This monitoring includes financial ratios and takes into account the accessibility of cash and cash equivalents.

-the balance sheet date to the contractual maturity date.
+balance sheet date to the contractual maturity date.
 The liquidity continues to remain under stress.
-The Company is going through a very
+The Company is going through a very tight

-tight liquidity situation resulting in sub-optimal level of operations thereby impacting profitability.
-The amounts disclosed in the table are the
+liquidity situation resulting in sub-optimal level of operations thereby impacting profitability.
+The amounts disclosed in the table are the contractual

 INDIA, the Financial Creditor /Petitioner, under section 7 of Insolvency & Bankruptcy Code, 2016 (I&B Code) against the Company, Corporate